 Most days, you shouldn't have to even think about your home's hot water.
 Typically, you turn on a faucet and hot water comes rushing out for all your washing and cleaning needs.
 However, sometimes you may need to consider whether your home's water heater is meeting your household's needs.
 Whether your water heater is aging, in need of repairs, energy inefficient, or under-performing, having a new water heater installed in may be the best choice for you.
-Contact Dependable Plumbing & Drain Cleaning today for more information on our Tampa Water Heater installation services!
+Contact Dependable Plumbing & Drain Cleaning today for more information on our Clearwater Water Heater installation services!

 Aging Water Heater

 Most traditional storage tank model water heaters have a lifespan of roughly 10-15 years.
-If your water heater is approaching ten years of age, or if you are unsure how old your water heater is, you may want to have it professionally inspected by a Tampa plumber.
+If your water heater is approaching ten years of age, or if you are unsure how old your water heater is, you may want to have it professionally inspected by a Clearwater plumber.
 If your water heater is older than 10 years, you may want to start planning to have it replaced with a new model.
 Old water heaters can eventually break down, sometimes in destructive ways.
 For example, if your old water heater gives out by rupturing, your home could be partially flooded with an inch or more of water.
 Even small floods can create lasting water damage, structural damage, and mold in your home.
 In other words, the consequences of not replacing your old water heater could end up being much more costly and stressful than replacing your water heater on time.
 If you suspect that your water heater may be getting too old, contact Dependable Plumbing & Drain Cleaning today to schedule an inspection or go ahead and set up a new water heater installation!